-The data used in this analysis comes from several sources: NHTSA is continuing to gather/finalize data on crash fatalities for 2014 and 2015 using information from police accident reports and other sources.
+The National Highway Traffic Safety Administration is continuing to gather/finalize data on crash fatalities for 2014 and 2015 using information from police accident reports and other sources.
 It is too soon to speculate on the contributing factors or potential implications of any changes in deaths on our roadways.
 The final data for 2014 as well as the annual file for 2015 will be available in late fall of 2016 which usually results in the revision of fatality totals and the ensuing rates and percentage changes.

 In the last few years, since recording a significant increase of 11.8 percent during the first quarter of 2012, the magnitude of the increases steadily declined during each subsequent quarter.
 Fatalities are reported to have increased by about 4.7 percent in the second quarter and by about 2.1 percent in the third quarter of 2012.
-Subsequently, beginning with the fourth quarter of 2012, fatalities have declined seven out of eight quarters (2014 Q2 was a marginal 0.1% increase) until the 5.0-percent increase estimated for the fourth quarter of 2014.
+Subsequently, beginning with the fourth quarter of 2012, fatalities have declined seven out of eight quarters (2013 Q4 was a marginal 0.2% increase) until the 4.5 percent increase estimated for the fourth quarter of 2014.
 The fatality rates per 100 million in 2014 VMT, when compared to the rates for the corresponding quarters in 2013, are lower for the first three quarters of 2014 and higher for the fourth quarter of 2014.
+The fatality rates for all three quarters of 2015 are significantly higher than those for the corresponding quarters in 2014.